Hidden Gems Content: How Real Estate Agents Create Local Guides That Generate Relocation Leads

 Mini Case Pattern You Can Copy

-Agent Elena in a coastal Florida market built a Hidden Gems guide for pet friendly amenities and non tourist beaches.
-The guide offered a Relocation Discovery PDF with a short form and a two email follow up that asked one question: what does your ideal Saturday look like.
+In a composite example, an agent in a coastal Florida market built a Hidden Gems guide for pet friendly amenities and non tourist beaches.
+The guide offered a Relocation Discovery PDF with a short form and a two email follow-up that asked one question: what does your ideal Saturday look like?

-She then ran $300 per month in Retargeting & Contextual Ads to out of state visitors who hit the guide and did not opt in.
+She then ran $300 per month in Digital Retargeting to out of state visitors who hit the guide and did not opt in.
 For the playbook mechanics behind that setup, see Retargeting Ads for Real Estate Agents: Setups, Budgets, and Creatives That Win the Second Chance.

 FAQ